 Which Do You Buy?

 For me, if it’s a fighting game adding new characters, its nearly always worth purchasing the version that has all the content.
-A game that I feel would benefit from the additional content, maybe a purchase as well.
+A game that I feel would benefit from the additional content; maybe I would purchase as well.
 But for the most part, unless it’s a fighting game or a game that I already know I will love, it’s usually not worth purchasing the complete edition for me.